Henry-Hu-25/outbound_marketing_tool/README-FRONTEND.md

 - **API Connection Issues**: Ensure the Flask server is running on port 5001
 - **Port Conflicts**: Check if port 5001 is available; change in `api_server.py` if needed
 - **Visualization Errors**: The backend uses a non-GUI matplotlib backend to avoid display issues
+- **Missing Dependencies**: If you encounter errors about missing modules, run `npm install` again
+- **Large File Git Issues**: If you encounter GitHub rejection due to large files, see the "Important Note on node_modules" section